fadhilyori/fadhilyori.github.io/content/projects/dns-server/index.en.md

 - Choose 'Private DNS provider hostname.'

-- Enter the DNS hostname in the provided field, then click 'Save.'
+- Enter the DNS hostname in the provided field without the protocol (e.g., `free.dns.fadhilyori.my.id`), then click 'Save.'

 I hope this short tutorial helps you all achieve a safer and more comfortable internet experience.
 If you have any questions or need further assistance, feel free to contact me.
 Happy browsing!